-Actress Julianne Moore has one below.
-I’m not sure the also black wing chair in the foreground was the perfect choice, but she and her designers made good use of black sprinkled throughout her pretty home.
+Actress Julianne Moore has a black sofa below.
+I’m not sure the black wing chair in the foreground was the perfect choice, but she and her designers made good use of black sprinkled throughout her pretty home.

 Here’s a couple of rooms that make smart use of black.
 They achieve all the drama with less commitment.

-Paint is easy.
+Paint is an easy way to indulge in black.
 Go ahead and paint the walls of your master bedroom or dining room a velvety matte black, and repeat it like he’s done with the chairs here.
 Add a bit of glam brass, and voila!

-Here is a cozy master bedroom with a coat of black paint contrasted with lots of white bedding and warmed up with pretty wood tones and antique frames.
+Here is a cozy master bedroom with a coat of black paint contrasted by lots of white bedding and warmed up with pretty wood tones and antique frames.

 Here is an elegant example below:

 Over to you my lovelies, where are you adding black to your decor?